Reduce the Symptoms of Gum Disease with Scaling and Root Planing

 When left untreated, gum disease can affect both the look and feel of your smile and lead to swollen, bleeding, or sore gums.
 Because advanced gum disease can also lead to tooth and bone loss, timely and professional periodontal treatment is very important.

-Dr. Milton L. Adams, an experienced periodontist, provides scaling and root planing for patients in Columbia, SC, and the surrounding areas.
+Our doctors provide scaling and root planing for patients in Columbia, SC, and the surrounding areas.
 Also known as a deep cleaning, scaling and root planing is usually the first step in treating gum disease.
-Dr. Adams can evaluate your oral health to determine the best course of treatment during a consultation at Berger Dental Group.
+We can evaluate your oral health to determine the best course of treatment during a consultation at Berger Dental Group.

 What Is Scaling and Root Planing?